Universal Studios Lot: Background

 The Perfect Storm (Warner Bros.), War of the Worlds (Paramount Pictures/DreamWorks), Desperate Housewives (ABC), and The Good Place (NBC).
 Today, Universal Studios Lot is one of the largest full-service production facilities.
 It has continued to modernize and grow with plans to expand by adding additional soundstages and building facilities.

+In October 2007, NBC announced plans to move most of its operations from its Burbank studio.
+It retained offices at the Burbank site until May 2013, though the Burbank studio complex was sold to Catalina/Worthe Real Estate Group in 2008, with NBCUniversal leasing space until 2013.
+The former Technicolor building on the Universal lot now serves as the home of NBC's West Coast operations.
+By 2014, NBC had relocated their west coast production operations to the Universal lot including their NBC News and Noticias Telemundo bureaus and local production operations for KNBC and KVEA.
+Their newly-constructed news center was also named the Brokaw News Center in honor of former NBC Nightly News anchor Tom Brokaw.

 Since 2016, the NBC show American Ninja Warrior has filmed their Los Angeles city qualifiers and finals courses on the lot.
 The Universal Studios Lot is planned to be the venue for squash at the 2028 Summer Olympics.